 - Build new contractile units within the muscle fibres.

-- Strengthen the tendons, ligaments, fascia & bones.
-This is so that they are strong enough to support the stronger muscles.
+- Strengthen the tendons, ligaments, fascia and bones, so they are strong enough to support the stronger muscles.

-Even if seven days seems like a long time, rest assured, you will not start to lose muscle during that time (unless you diet).
+Even if a week seems like a long time, rest assured, you will not lose muscle (unless you diet).

 To recap: Weight train each muscle group to failure.
-This exhausts & therefore stimulates all muscle fibres to build new contractile units over the next 7 day period.
-This’ll give you stronger, larger muscles without inflammation.
+This stimulates all muscle fibres to build new contractile units over the next week.
+This will give you stronger, larger muscles without inflammation.

-- Strength Training Methods & The Work of Arthur Jones
+- Strength Training Methods and the Work of Arthur Jones

 – LEONG Orthopaedic Health